Dragan-Manevski/Decision-Tree-Spine_Surgery/README.md

     - 4.1 Identify the variables
     - 4.2 Dealing with Missing values
     - 4.3 Dealing with the Non-numerical features
-5. Train and Test the Decision Trees Classifier model
+5. Train and Test the Decision Tree Classifier model
     - 5.1 Split the columns
     - 5.2 Split the data into Training dataset and Testing dataset
-    - 5.3 Create the Decision Trees Classifier model
+    - 5.3 Create the Decision Tree Classifier model
-    - 5.4 Train / fit Decision Trees Classifier model
+    - 5.4 Train / fit Decision Tree Classifier model
     - 5.5 Predictions from the model on Testing data
     - 5.6 Evaluate the model on Testing data
       - 5.6.1 Classification report